 22) Hot Dogs And Slaw

-I won’t pretend I’m above hot dogs because they are cheap.
-If you have cabbage, make a quick slaw with mayo and a splash of vinegar (or pickle juice) and pile it on top.
-The crunch wakes up all around, and you get something that feels more like \”dinner\” than \”snack.\” One word of caution: slaw is messy, in the best way possible, so be sure to get extra napkins.
+Don’t think I’m above hot dogs because they are so cheap and easy.
+If you have some cabbage, make a quick slaw with mayo and a splash of vinegar (or pickle juice) and pile it on top.
+The crunch wakes up all the flavors and you feel like you are eating some thing more like ‘dinner’ than a ‘snack.
+One word of warning, slaw is messy, in the best way possible, so make sure to grab a bunch of extra napkins.

 23) Veggie Omelet